 There are several options to get to the city around 20 km away.
 You can take the metro and then figure it out with a rickshaw (those motorcycles with a little cart on the back), a normal metered taxi or the obviously best and most expensive option is taking an OFFICIAL airport prepaid taxi (we chose the official one).
 Once we were trying to purchase the taxi, there are several obviously fake taxi drivers that are trying to scam you into believing they are the official taxis.
 We ignored them and purchased the ticket at the official boot next to the police boot (ironic).

 We jumped into the official taxi, Sarah was happy that it was actually an easy process and that we dodged the scam guy, I told her not to celebrate just yet… boy I was right.
 We show the driver the booking.com reservation which includes the address and a map (god bless whoever thought about including a map of the hotel when printing the reservation, that mastermind deserves the Nobel prize), the driver didn’t seem concerned of the hotel location at the moment until around 20 min driving where he asked about what block is the hotel in?
 Apparently, according to him the address was missing the block number, after repeated attempts of letting him understand that there is a pretty clear map of where the hotel is located, he refused to follow it and kept saying he does not know where the hotel is.
 He then proposed we go to a government tourist information center where we will be able to call the hotel to ask for the block number (the driver lied of not having a phone and our phone was not activated yet).
-We thought that maybe our driver had an extra chromosome and he didn’t really know how to get there, so we gave him the benefit of the doubt and went to the tourist information center.
+We thought that maybe our driver was unaware of the location (unlikely) and he didn’t really know how to get there, so we gave him the benefit of the doubt and went to the tourist information center.
 By this time it was the night time, we were tired, and overwhelm by the amount of crazy things happening in the streets of Delhi (which is hard to explain, you have to see it to believe it)

 We got to the sketchy tourist information center (but again, everything is ridiculously sketchy in India).
-Here, we got a very warm welcome by this guy who gave us a speech about how they love to help tourists and that he follows the teaching of Mahatma Gandhi and all that bullshit an experiences salesman will tell you.
+Here, we got a very warm welcome by this guy who gave us a speech about how they love to help tourists and that he follows the teaching of Mahatma Gandhi and all that bullshit a pushy experienced salesman will tell you.
 He also said that due to some protests in Delhi, some streets at the city center where completely blocked by barricades so there is no way for us to reach it, he even showed us a google search of the protests happening (looking back, we didn’t really pay attention to the date, it could have been protests from 2013 and we didn’t have a clue).
 He called the hotel and after talking to our hotel guy (that’s who we thought he was talking to) he gave my reservation number and explained the situation to him.
 The hotel guy asked me to call him back in 10 minutes, he was going to check if it’s possible to get into the street at that time at night because it was closed during the day.
 We called back and got the same explanation that there is basically no way we can reach the hotel (not even walking).
 By that time I was 90% certain we were getting scammed, so in an attempt to reveal the scam I took the guys phone and started dialing my hotel (the previous times he dialed so I thought he was dialing another number), he aggressively took the phone from me and told me he will dial for me and I can watch him do it, he actually dialed the real number but thinking backwards I now know that the phone is connected to the scammers call center who act like the hotel reception you are trying to reach, it really does not matter what number you dial, the scammers will always answer.